 We hired an outsourced team to build the first prototype of UrbanSitter with a technical co-founder to oversee the development.
 Much of the architecture put in place early on worked when we launched, but was not built to scale to the size we are today.

 After hiring an in-house team of developers and designating a lead architect, we were able to address tech debt issues and embarked on re-engineering our platform to support its current scale.
 There were certainly tradeoffs that had to be made along the way to support our change in platform, but they’ve paid off in the full as we now have full flexibility to scale.

-#3 Involve the outsourcing team more for better results
+#3 Involve the outsourcing company more for better results

 Outsourcing product development is tricky.
 It’s possible to benefit from such scheme but only when you keep key competencies in-house.
 If you do that, you can use out staffing to increase manpower and speed up things.

 Try to make these external developers feel like they are actually a real part of your team.
-Do daily stand-ups together, ask their opinion when you design new features, let them beta-test your product and use it in their daily life.
+Do daily stand-ups together when you hire a developer from an outsourced product development company like Arkenea, ask their opinion when you design new features, let them beta-test your product and use it in their daily life.
 The more they are engaged the better results will be because they will start to care about your product, not only billable hours.

 #4 Pre-coding, product development shouldn’t be outsourced

 The highest priority part of the product development process is our users — we constantly ask ourselves if it will improve their product experience.
 Pre-coding, product development shouldn’t be outsourced.

 The internal team talks to our tilters daily — sometimes they even text and Snapchat back and forth — they have the most intimate understanding of our users’ problems and needs.
 This deep understanding and relationship with our users is irreplaceable.
 That being said, there can be some advantages to outsourcing work.